CodeRush Feature Overview

 Create new code more efficiently with intelligent code generation.
 Hundreds of smart template shortcuts (like VS code snippets on steroids) provide easy access into quickly creating just the code you need, intelligently adapting to surrounding code and/or exploiting code on the clipboard.
 CodeRush's Deep Declare intelligently declares missing types and members automatically.
 And Selection Embedding instantly places selected code inside try/finally, try/catch, using statements, braces, and more.

-The Static Code Analysis engine detects common errors in your code and advice how to fix them.
+The Static Code Analysis engine detects common errors in your code and advises how to fix them.

 Quickly find symbols and files in your solution and easily navigate to code related to the current context.
 CodeRush includes various navigation features to help find what you need fast and easy.